TheRoccoB/hetzner-billing-auto-shutdown-and-notif/README.md

 - `THRESHOLD_PERCENT_NOTIF`: Percentage of bandwidth usage that triggers a notification (default: 50)
 - `THRESHOLD_PERCENT_KILL`: Percentage of bandwidth usage that triggers server shutdown (default: 90)
 - `SEND_USAGE_NOTIF_ALWAYS`: Set to 'true' to always send usage reports to Slack (default: false)

+If you don't want it to kill, set `THRESHOLD_PERCENT_KILL` to a high value.
+Numbers can be set > 100 if you're OK with some overages.

 Example of adding these to your workflow: